The Perspectives Model for the Extended Project Dissertation

 PoS can be offered as a Designed Programme within the Level 3 Extended Project.

 The course is extremely popular both with science students looking to broaden their studies and humanities students interested in discussing and debating scientific issues.

+The skills it develops are highly prized by HE.
+This course is for teachers and curriculum leaders looking for a rigorous, well-established route to implementation of the Level 3 Extended Project, using the Perspectives on Science course as a model which can also be applied in other subject areas.
 Participants will explore approaches to critical reading of sources, philosophical thinking skills and ethical arguments, as well as the promotion of discussion and debate, management of student research projects, and assessment within the Extended Project framework.

 The Philosophical Dimension of Learning Conference Report